Friendster was a social networking service that allowed you to set up user profiles, connect with other people, and communicate with them.

 In December 2007, Friendster even launched its very own developer platform, allowing others to create and advertise apps on its platform.
 The move mimicked previously launched platforms by Facebook as well as Myspace.

-To double down on the growth that the firm experienced in Asia, it hired Richard Kimber, previously Google’s Managing Director of Sales and Operations for Southeast Asia, as the firm’s newest CEO in August 2008.
+To double down on the growth that the firm experienced in Southeast Asia, it hired Richard Kimber, previously Google’s Managing Director of Sales and Operations in the region, as the firm’s newest CEO in August 2008.

 Alongside the hire, Friendster had also raised another round of funding from IDG Ventures, adding another $20 million to its balance sheet.
 At that time, Friendster had close to 75 million users, up from 45 million just a year prior.